| Sign Up | Google+

 When we revisited a game from Lafleur's prime, we found him to be an incredibly dominant, elite possession player who wasn't sheltered in the least.

-One of the most dynamic players to ever lace up skates, Lafleur's legend begins before he ever played for the Habs, as the draft pick to used to bring him into the organization was acquired in perhaps the greatest trade in NHL history, with Sam Pollack not only robbing the California Golden Seals of the pick, but also boosting the Los Angeles Kings with a lopsided trade to ensure that they could take Lafleur 1st overall.
+One of the most dynamic players to ever lace up skates, Lafleur's legend begins before he ever played for the Habs, as the draft pick to used to bring him into the organization was acquired in perhaps the greatest trade in NHL history, with Sam Pollock not only robbing the California Golden Seals of the pick, but also boosting the Los Angeles Kings with a lopsided trade to ensure that they could take Lafleur 1st overall.

 Lafleur didn't disappoint, with a prime that included 6 straight 50+ goal seasons, and 9 straight seasons above a point per game.
 The most dominant player in the NHL at the time, Lafleur's number was retired upon his initial retirement in 1985.